Fractured Magic: Chapter Seventeen

 “You’re still welcome to travel with us,” Dinara said, though her heart clearly wasn’t in it.
 “You’re part of the family.
 That won’t change.”

 Dinara frowned, surprised at the question.
-It was assumed she’d stay with the Players, like she’d always done, but Roman saw the question shake her, ignite possibilities behind her eyes.
-“I don’t know,” she said, seemingly surprised at her own answer.
-“Maybe I’ll try something know.”
+She’d probably thought to stay with the Players, like she’d always done, but Roman saw the question ignite possibilities behind her eyes.
+“I don’t know,” she said, as surprised at her answer as she’d been at the question.
+“Maybe I’ll try something new.”

-Dinara’s answering smile faded quickly.
 “What about you?
 After today, everyone will be looking for you.
-Isn’t Gallontea the last place you should be?”
+Isn’t Gallonten the last place you should be?”

 “I’m tired of running,” Roman said.
-He owed Dinara truth, after all.
-It was easier to give it now that he needn’t fear her reaction.
-The worst had already happened.
+He owed Dinara some truth, after all.
+It was easier to give it now that he needn’t fear her reaction, now that the worst had happened.
 He rested his chin on his knee and stared up at the sky.
 “When I worked for Unity, the things I did for them shattered me.
 You’ve glimpsed the broken pieces, but you’ve no idea how bad it really was.
-Even after years, I’m a badly patched vase one shove away from shattering all over again.
-All this time, I’ve been so focused on not letting them hurt me that I missed them doing the same harm to others.
-Much as I want to tear them apart, brick by brick, I need to help Orean first.”
+Even after years, I’m a badly patched vase one shove away from breaking all over again.
+But all this time, I’ve been so focused on not letting them hurt me that I missed them doing the same harm to others.
+Much as I want to tear Unity apart, brick by brick, I need to help Orean first.”

 “Okay,” Dinara tried to say, but no sound came out.
 “Goodbye, Roman.”